The City of Philadelphia has laws and regulations to protect residents from unsafe living conditions.

 Philadelphia Lead Paint Disclosure and Certification Law

-- In 2012, the Philadelphia City Code was amended to include the Philadelphia Lead Paint Disclosure and Certification Law.
-Currently, the law requires owners of properties built before 1978 and rented to children 6 years or younger to provide the tenant with certification prepared by a dust wipe technician stating that the property is either lead safe or lead-free.
-Beginning October 1, 2020, landlords will be required to test and certify rental properties as lead-safe or lead-free, regardless of a child’s age, in order to:
+In 2012, the City Code was amended to include the Lead Paint Disclosure and Certification Law.
+The law requires owners of properties built before 1978 and rented to households with children 6 years or younger to provide the tenant with certification prepared by a dust wipe technician stating that the property is either lead-safe or lead-free.
+Landlords are required to test and certify rental properties as lead-safe or lead-free, regardless of a child’s age, in order to:

 - Execute a new or renewed lease